aws-amplify/docs/docs/lib/datastore/fragments/ios/auth-model.md

 ## Authentication requirements

-In order to issue an operation (`Datastore.save`, `Datastore.delete`) on a model that has fine grain controls defined, the user must be signed in using `Amplify.Auth.signIn`.
+In order to issue an operation (`DataStore.save`, `DataStore.delete`) on a model that has fine grain controls defined, the user must be signed in using `Amplify.Auth.signIn`.
 A user's sign-in state may vary during the lifecycle of an app, so it is a common practice to check if the user has already been signed in by using `Amplify.Auth.fetchAuthSession` prior to attempting to update/delete a model that uses the @auth directive.
 The following are examples of how we recommend you handle auth state in your application:

 1. User's sign in state is known to be signed out, and the user needs to sign in, prior to making a call to `DataStore.save()`.